LXiong/AdViewSDK_Android-3.4.4/README.md

 ```

+**Note:**

+You can refer to the code of **AdVideoActivity** in **AdViewTestDemoEN** Project.

 ## XII.
 Adding custom ad network

-AdView has integrated various ad netwroks (InMobi, AdMob, etc..,) where you are given flexibility to add the ad netwrok of your choice and prioritize accordingly, there are various advantages of integrating more than one ad networks to monetize your app, some them imcclude
+AdView has integrated various ad networks (InMobi, AdMob, etc..,) where you are given flexibility to add the ad network of your choice and prioritize accordingly, there are various advantages of integrating more than one ad networks to monetize your app, some them include

 --> Good fill rates - we suggest to include on an avrage of 3 ad netwroks for good fill rates
 --> More revenue
 --> You can prioritize according to the ad platform performance

-1. In your publisher dashboard http://adview.com/user/appreport click on the "App Management" tab --> click "Configure" against your app name which you want to add custom ad networks, then click on "Add Platform" button (out of China or within China depending on your region ) --> you will be redirected to the popup as shown below where you can choose ad netwrok of your choice.
+1. In your publisher dashboard http://adview.com/user/appreport click on the "App Management" tab --> click "Configure" against your app name which you want to add custom ad networks, then click on "Add Platform" button (out of China or within China depending on your region ) --> you will be redirected to the popup as shown below where you can choose ad network of your choice.

 ![Inmobi 0](https://raw.githubusercontent.com/vinith-cit/Images-for-github/master/Adding%20Inmobi%20in%20DashBoard%20.png)